-Referees and match officials play a vital role in football - they are responsible for ensuring that structure and order prevail throughout the game.
+Referees and match officials play a vital role in football - they are responsible for ensuring that structure and order prevail throughout the game and teaching the laws of the game to children and young people.

 They also have a duty to officiate the game in a manner that safeguards the welfare of children and young people at all times.
-This includes assessing the environment in which children and young people play and responding to behaviour that compromises the safety and welfare of children and young people - i.e. abusive behaviour from coaches, other players or spectators.
+This includes assessing the environment in which children and young people play and responding to behaviour that compromises the safety and welfare of children and young people - ie abusive behaviour from coaches, other players or spectators.

-Referees and officials are role models and must demonstrate exemplary behaviour by adhering to the Codes of Conduct outlined in this document.
-This includes making consistent, fair, equitable and impartial decisions (see Appendix 3).
+Referees and officials are role models and must demonstrate exemplary behaviour by adhering to the Codes Of Conduct outlined in this document.
+This includes making consistent, fair, equitable and impartial decisions.
+Referees are often best placed to witness behaviour, both positive and negative, from all participants - players, coaches, supporters.
+It is important that any behaviour that indicates poor practice or signs of abusive behaviour is shared with the appropriate League or Affiliated Body in match reports (see Appendix 3).